We all have one. But what is it?

 3. Practice in safe places.

-I began sharing my voice and my story in safe places and small doses.
+I began sharing my voice and my story in small doses and in safe places.
 For me, this was with a godly counselor.
 My counselor encouraged me to extend that trust to my husband and a few close friends.
 Eventually, I found the strength to open myself up completely to the people I was most afraid would reject me.

 You know what I discovered?
 LOVE.
 Love that wanted a place to land.
 Love I had rejected.
-When fear silences our voice, it is impossible to fully give love and to fully receive love.
+When fear silences our voice, it is impossible to fully give love and receive love.

-Although it was the hardest thing I ever did, I am grateful I not only found my voice, but that I learned to share it with the world.
-I am grateful for the truth that my voice matters.
-That my story matters.
-That there is room in the world for both.
+Although it was the hardest thing I ever did, I am grateful I not only found my voice, but that I learned to share it.
+I am grateful for the truth that my voice matters, that my story matters.
+And that there is room in the world for both.

 Your voice matters.
 Your story matters.